hyurl/sfn/docs/v0.5.x/en-US/http-controller.md

-Some times you may want to do something before the actual method is called, you want to initiate some configurations before the class is instantiated, you want to customize the `constructor` of the class.
-So this is how:
+Some times you may want to do something before the actual method is called, you want to initiate some configurations before the class is instantiated, you want to customize the `constructor` of the class, just like this:

 ```typescript
 import { HttpController, Request, Response } from "sfn";